mercadopago/devsite-docs/guides/order/online-payments/integration-card.en.md

 ![API-integration-flowchart](/images/api/api-integration-flowchart-cardform-2-en.png)

-## Import MercadoPago.js
+## Encrypt card - JS SDK

 The first step in the card payment integration process is capturing card data.
-This capture is made by including the MercadoPago.js library in your project, followed by the payment form.
+This capture is made by including the `MercadoPago.js` library in your project, followed by the payment form.
 Use the code below to import the library before adding the payment form.

 [[[
 ```html